-Freyr is an 18 year old Australian woman who has medium to high level intellectual disability and traits of Autism diagnosed as Rubenstein-Taybi Syndrome.
-Freyr and I (her mother) have been living in Bali for the last 4 years where we founded our own Social Inclusion Project: BAMBOO CREATIVE BALI (www.bamboocreative.org/bali) for Freyr after being told by Australian Disability funding regulators (NDIA) in 2017 that what we wanted to create and our Vision for our life and future “didn’t exist” (well, if it did, we wouldn’t need a “vision” – would we?
-And NDIS funding is Supposed to enable families to enact Individual life plans with and for people with Special Needs/Disabilities).
-So we chose to settle here in Bali and be part of a less stressful and more inclusive and natural way of life…
+Freyr is my 19 year old Australian daughter who has medium to high level intellectual disability and traits of Autism diagnosed as Rubenstein-Taybi Syndrome.
+I am her Australian mother Natalie; 43 times I’ve orbited the sun since my birth.
+We have been living in Bali for the last 4 years where we founded our own Social Inclusion Project: BAMBOO CREATIVE BALI (www.bamboocreative.org/bali) after being told by Australian Disability funding regulators (NDIS) in 2017 that what we wanted to create and our Vision for our life and future “didn’t exist”.

 Through experiencing BEING in Com-munity here, and creating this bamboo house project home for Freyr, she has been able to access to a quality of life that was not possible for her living in Australia.
 I have been incredibly inspired since first coming to Asia at how inclusive the culture is towards people with special needs, and by the presence of Foundations/Yayasans here in Bali whose charter it is to help children with disabilities.
 I have actually felt human and connected in a way I had never experienced at a day-to-day level living in Australia; We naturally slotted in to a more co-operative mindset and sense of shared responsibility… I feel so blessed to have the ability to experience life and contribute in a meaningful way, while furthering my own knowledge and skills, and, to see my daughter thrive and be accepted.